haskus/haskus-manual/source/system/volume1/manual_building/linux.rst

 The Linux kernel is required to execute systems using ``haskus-system``.
-Leaving aside modules and firmwares, a compiled Linux kernel is a single binary file that you can `use with QEMU </system/manual/booting/QEMU>`_ to execute your own systems.
+Leaving aside modules and firmwares, a compiled Linux kernel is a single binary file that you can use with QEMU to execute your own systems.

 To build Linux, you first need to download it from `<http://kernel.org>`_ and to unpack
 it: